toextendmylimits/LeetCode/Notes/foundation_tier_1_linkedin_tiktok.md

 To minimize removals, I maximize the number of non-overlapping intervals.
 A greedy strategy works: sort by end time and always keep the interval that ends earliest

+## 102. Binary Tree Level Order Traversal
+I use breadth-first search.
+I start from the root and process the tree level by level using a queue.
+For each level, I record all node values, then push their children into the queue.
+Each iteration produces one level of the result.